Reba McEntire: 1984–1990: Breakthrough

 By this point McEntire had reached the height of her commercial stardom.
 Following this, McEntire made changes to her stage show.
 She began implementing choreography and experimented with stage lighting.
 Also in 1986, McEntire's twelfth studio album appeared titled What Am I Gonna Do About You.
 AllMusic found that it lacked the features that had made Whoever's in New England unique.
 The title track was the lead single from the release.
 It became her next number one song on the Billboard country chart and her first number one on the RPM Canadian country chart.
-Its second single "One Promise Too Late" also topped the country chart.
-Her thirteenth studio project, The Last One to Know, was released in 1987 and reached number three on the Billboard country albums chart.
+Its second single, "One Promise Too Late", also topped the country chart.
+Her 13th studio project, The Last One to Know, was released in 1987 and reached number three on the Billboard country albums chart.
 Reviewer Tom Roland noted that McEntire chose material that reflected her recent divorce from first husband Charlie Battles.
 Both the title track and "Love Will Find Its Way to You" topped the Billboard country songs chart.
 In late 1987, McEntire released her first Christmas collection called Merry Christmas to You.
 Also in 1987, she played Carnegie Hall in New York City for the first time.

 In the late 1980s, McEntire took more control of her career.
 She fired her manager and formed her own entertainment company that helped further promote her material.
 Other new changes included her 1988 pop-inspired release Reba.
 Her fifteenth studio disc included covers of the former pop hits "Respect" and "A Sunday Kind of Love".
-It produced the number one Billboard country singles "New Fool at an Old Game" and "I Know How He Feels".
-It was followed by 1989's Sweet Sixteen, which was noted to be a more of a "return[s] to the neo-traditionalist fold", according to reviewer William Ruhlmann.
+It produced the number-one Billboard country singles "New Fool at an Old Game" and "I Know How He Feels".
+It was followed by 1989's Sweet Sixteen, which was noted to be a more of a "return to the neo-traditionalist fold", according to reviewer William Ruhlmann.
 The album featured the country hits "'Til Love Comes Again", "Little Girl", "Walk On" and a cover of "Cathy's Clown".
 Her first live project titled Reba Live was also released in 1989.

 Rumor Has It (1990) was another pop-oriented album release featuring a mix of ballads and uptempo numbers.
 It was the first disc in McEntire's career to reach the top 40 of the Billboard 200 albums chart.
 The disc would become McEntire's highest-selling album, certifying three-times platinum from the RIAA.
-Four hit country singles came from the release, including "You Lie" and her cover of Bobby Gentrys' 1969 single "Fancy".
+Four hit country singles came from the release, including "You Lie" and her cover of Bobbie Gentrys' 1969 single "Fancy".
 The latter single eventually became one of McEntire's signature songs.